 Literature Lectures Lecture Links

-A set of lecture notes [ACN17] (PDF), originally developed by Dr. Thorsten Altenkirch and then updated and adapted, support the lectures, along with electronic lecture slides [ELS17] for some of the lectures.
+Typeset lecture notes [ACN18] (PDF), which includes exercises with model answers, supports the lectures, along with electronic lecture slides [ELS18] for some of the lectures.

-Please note that you should not expect these notes to be a complete or even self-contained record of all that is said and discussed during the lectures.
-Lecture attendance is compulsory.
+Please note that you should not expect these notes to be a complete record of all that is said and discussed during the lectures.
+Lecture attendance is compulsory, and reading the main references strongly encouraged.
+That said, the typeset lecture notes are fairly comprehensive.

 The book Introduction to Automata Theory, Languages, and Computation, 3rd edition [HMU3] by John E. Hopcroft, Rajeev Motwani, & Jeffrey D. Ullman is the main reference for the course.
 Note that this book is quite different from the classic 1979 first edition (see below).
 Consult the book's web pages for additional supporting material, including additional exercises with automated on-line correction, and errata.
 The library has got some copies of the book.